alan-kudelko/DrinkCreator6000/README.md

 - 🔄 Create task to display and confirm the last saved error
 - ✅ Implement software guard zones between task stacks for added protection and reliability
 - 🔄 Review .map file and optimize memory by efficient variable placement using linker script (.ld file)
-- 🔄 Create a custom memory segment named .task_data to store Task Control Blocks (TCBs), task stacks, and stack guard zones by modifying the linker script (.ld file)
+- 🔄 Create a custom memory segment named .tdat to store Task Control Blocks (TCBs), task stacks, and stack guard zones by modifying the linker script (.ld file)
+- 🔄 Modify and recompile crt0.s to initialize the .tdat section at startup
 - 🔄 Implement a guard zone watchdog inside taskErrorHandler to detect guard zone corruption, indicating potential stack overflows
 - ✅ Separate code into multiple files for better readability